sampie777/obs-scene-que/README.md

 When a queue item becomes active (thus the new current queue index), it will be executed.
 This execution is different for each queue item type.

-To set the current queue index to a specific queue item, use `MOUSE CLICK` to activate that item and set is as the new current queue index.
+To set the current queue index to a specific queue item, use `MOUSE DOUBLE CLICK` to activate that item and set is as the new current queue index.
+You can also use `ENTER` key on a selected queue item.
 To set this item as the new queue index, but without activating that item, use `CTRL + MOUSE CLICK` on that item.

 #### Execute After Previous
 Mark a queue item to be executed after the previous queue item is executed.
 In this way, when a queue item becomes active, all the directly following queue items which are marked as Execute After Previous, will also be activated and executed in order.

+When using the `ENTER` key on a selected queue item, the Execute After Previous items will be activated in order, as normal behaviour.
+When activating an queue item by `DOUBLE CLICK`, it will only activate that item and NOT it's Execute After Previous items.

-Marking a queue item as Execte After Previous:
+Marking a queue item as Execute After Previous:
 - `SHIFT + RIGHT ARROW` will mark a queue item to be executed after the execution of the previous queue item.
 - `SHIFT + LEFT ARROW` will unmark a queue item to be executed after the execution of the previous queue item.